XRetr0/DomainCheck/README.md

 # DomainCheck
-This tool checks your list of domains and sorts them by response code.
+This tool checks your list of domains and sorts them by status code.
 It can be used for pentest.

 ## How to install it?